Planning Permission on Your Farm

 Wendy French - A R French & Son Farmer

-I instructed Foxes Rural to undertake planning for a new farm yard and grain store on our farm.
+I instructed Foxes Rural to undertake planning for a new yard and grain store on our farm.
 Guy came up with the solution of applying for both of these proposals using our permitted development rights rather than full planning.
-Melanie handled the preparation and submission of our application and within a matter of weeks from issuing instructions I received approvals for both proposals.
-The applications were comprehensively drafted and the company had an excellent understanding of how the planning process works on farms.
+Melanie handled the preparation and submission of our application and within a matter of weeks from issuing instructions, receiving approvals for both proposals.

 Robert Chamley - J W Chamley & Son Farmer